yiisoft/yii2/docs/guide/performance.md

 cache storage such as memcached has no guarantee that session data will not be lost leading to unexpected logouts.

+If you have [Redis](http://redis.io/) on your server, it's highly recommended as session storage.

 Improving application
 ---------------------